cdapio/coopr/docs/docs/source/rest/plugins.rst

         -H 'X-Loom-ApiKey:<apikey>'
         http://<loom-server>:<admin-port>/<version>/loom/automatortypes/chef-solo/reactor/versions/4/stage

-.. _plugin-resource-unstage:
+.. _plugin-resource-recall:

-Unstage a specific version of a resource
+Recall a specific version of a resource
 ========================================

-Tenant admins can unstage a specific version of a resource by making a HTTP POST request to URI:
+Tenant admins can recall a specific version of a resource by making a HTTP POST request to URI:
 ::

- /{plugin-type}/{plugin-name}/{resource-type}/{resource-name}/versions/{version}/unstage
+ /{plugin-type}/{plugin-name}/{resource-type}/{resource-name}/versions/{version}/recall

-Unstaging a resource will make it so that the next sync call will remove that resource version from use.
+Recalling a resource will make it so that the next sync call will remove that resource version from use.
-Unstaging an inactive or unstaged resource version will have no effect.
-Unstaging a staged resource puts it back in the inactive state and unstaging an active resource puts it in the unstaged state.
+Recalling an inactive or recalled resource version will have no effect.
+Recalling a staged resource puts it back in the inactive state and recalling an active resource puts it in the recalled state.

 HTTP Responses
 ^^^^^^^^^^^^^^